helsbels-del/Project-1/README.md

 **Unfixed Bugs**

-From my Lighthouse Performance score i can see there is an issue with my images and he speed of how they load.
+From my Lighthouse Performance score I can see there is an issue with my images and he speed of how they load.
 I have triied to rectify this by changing the jpg files to webo files.
 This did not help.
 I then added the tag loading="eager", but this didn't work either.

-Deployment
+I have also tried compressing files.

+**Deployment**

+To deploy my project, I went to my Github repository and in the settings tab, I selected the Master Branch and waited for my project to be deployed.
+Here is the link:

 Credits

+I used tinypng.com for compressing images
+I used freeconvert.com/jpg-to-webp to cconvert my jpg images to webp images I used Pexel.com for all of my images
+I uses font awesome for my social media icons
+I used google font for fonts
+I used wikipedia for text about the history of Pliates I used youTube for a video about Joseph Pilates